saherneklawy/server-monitoring-talk/presentation/README.md

   - In memory cache (memcache, redis)
   - Server side framework
   - Multiple database connections
+- "mind the gap" (from Coda Hale talk)
 - if it moves, track it
-- "mind the gap" (from Coda Hale talk)
+    - How your servers/apps are behaving
+    - How your users are behaving
+    - metric categories:
+      - Counters
+      - Gauges
+      - Histograms & Timers
 - Why is this related to DevOps
     - Define DevOps
     - Etsy's point on why developers flexibily adding metrics is needed